dockovpn/dockovpn/README.md

 # Quick Start 🚀

 ### Prerequisites:
-1. Any phisical or vps server running Linux.
+1. Any hardware or vps server running Linux.
 You should have administrative rights on this machine.
 2. Docker installation on your server.
 3. Public ip address assigned to your server.

 ## 1. Run docker-openvpn
 If you know which ip address was assigned to your server, pass it in environment variable:<br>
 ```
-docker run --privileged -it --rm --name dovpn -p 1194:1194/udp -p 8080:8080/tcp -e HOST_ADDR=<your_host_public_ip> alekslitvinenk/openvpn
+docker run --privileged -it --rm --name dockovpn -p 1194:1194/udp -p 8080:8080/tcp -e HOST_ADDR=<your_host_public_ip> alekslitvinenk/openvpn
 ```
 If you don't know you server's ip adress, use the code below to launch you docker-openvpn:<br>
 ```
-docker run --privileged -it --rm --name dovpn -p 1194:1194/udp -p 8080:8080/tcp -e HOST_ADDR=$(curl -s https://api.ipify.org) alekslitvinenk/openvpn
+docker run --privileged -it --rm --name dockovpn -p 1194:1194/udp -p 8080:8080/tcp -e HOST_ADDR=$(curl -s https://api.ipify.org) alekslitvinenk/openvpn
 ```

-ℹ️ **Note:** `--privileged` flag is required to do manipulations with `iptables` and to setup flag that allows trafic forwarding in `sysctl.conf`.<br>
+ℹ️ **Note:** `--privileged` flag is required to do manipulations with `iptables` and to setup a flag, that allows trafic forwarding in `sysctl.conf`.<br>
 We will try to get rid of this flag in the future releases of docker-openvpn.<br><br>
 If everything went well, you should be able to see the following output in your console:
 ```